NCBI-Hackathons/PubRunner/README.md

 #What is biomedical text mining?

-Biomedical text-mining (natural langugage processing) tools are used for a variety of purposes related to health outcomes research.
+Biomedical text-mining (natural language processing) tools are used for a variety of purposes related to health outcomes research.
 They can aggregate knowledge from large quantities of published academic literature, making the task of perusing the latest literature a much easier task.
 They help with guided search through PubMed, build protein-protein interaction networks automatically, find interactions between genes and diseases and lots more.
 But there's a big problem!

 #What's the problem?